hcji/TarMet/README.md

 # TarMet
 TarMet is a shiny application for targeted metabolic analyses based on mass spectrometry.

-## Release note
+## Note
-v1.2.0 version is pre-released as the development version (only).
+The source code roll back to v1.1.1 version, which is identical to the latest release version.
+The support of DIA dataset is removed.
+New package for DIA-MS is developping.
+Pay close attention to [TarSWATH](https://github.com/hcji/TarSWATH).

-### What's new
+### Known bug
-1. MS/MS deconvolution for data-independent acquisition datasets.
-2. Custom MS/MS database build by data-dependent acquisition datasets.
+1. Show error massage when re-input some parameters, but not affect the result.

 ### In the future
 1. Allow run in command line.
 2. Allow multi isotope tracer, like 13C and 15N.

 ## Installation

+### Released version

+Download the source package at [url](https://github.com/hcji/TarMet/releases/download/v1.1.1/TarMet_1.1.1.tar.gz) and install the package locally.

-### Install Depends
+### Development version
-First, please install the depends with the following codes

 	install.packages(c("rcdk", "tidyr", "devtools", "data.table", "enviPat", "Matrix", "shiny", "plotly")) source("https://bioconductor.org/biocLite.R")
     biocLite(c("MassSpecWavelet", "mzR"))

-### Released version (Suggested)
-Download the source package at [url](https://github.com/hcji/TarMet/releases/download/v1.1.0/TarMet_1.1.0.tar.gz) and install the package locally.

-### Development version
-Note: Development may include bugs/error and functions not ready.

 	library(devtools)
 	install_github("hcji/TarMet")